 TRIGGER WARNING: contains descriptions of attempted suicide, suicidal thoughts, and emotional distress.

-However, instead of the specialist Deaf-focussed therapy requested by his GP, Mid-Essex Client Commissioning Group (CCG) referred Daniel to mainstream counselling with a BSL interpreter.
+However, instead of the specialist Deaf-focussed therapy requested by his GP, the local CCG referred Daniel to mainstream counselling with a BSL interpreter.

 As a result, the UK Deaf Community lost a funny and lively young man who was much loved by many, with his family so consumed by grief that they have asked for total privacy.
 The specialist counselling service, Deaf4Deaf, have launched a JustGiving page for a MH support fund in his memory.
 They plan to raise £50,000 for six emergency counselling sessions to be offered to 278 Deaf people with severe mental health problems.